iaeiou/blue-plankton-2/content/posts/wildlife.md

 That situation was handled but be aware: mice will seek to get inside structures in the winter.
 Temperatures here have gotten as low as -19°F and -27°F with a windchill factor.

 #### Settling Near the Water

+Living near a river or stream is going to increase (significantly) the likelihood of having a challenge with rodents.
+But it can be rectified.

+Here's my river story.
+After moving in to a home on Connecticut River and heading into the first winter, I put out some mousetraps just to be on the safe side.

+I was dismayed by the number of deer mice I was catching.
+Long story short, I had to get a critter control service to come rectify the issue.

+Again: the problem was behind the stove.
+There was a hole behind the stove that the electrical cable passed through.
+Deer mice had gotten into the wall through an exterior crack in the foundation.
+Then they had chewed that interior cable hole until it was wide enough for them to pass through.

+I never had a single rodent problem after the critter control specialists came out.
+They sealed every crack or hole they could find, and spread out mice poison traps around the outside.